How Can I Revive My Business Entity?

 - Limited Partnerships: FTB 3557 C LP, Application for Confirmation Letter for Limited Partnership Revival.

 Your business entity must be in good standing with the California Secretary of State to revive.
 If your annual Statement of Information lapsed, and/or they suspended your business, you must resolve your issues with them.
 For more information, go to the Secretary of State website.

 If your business entity is tax-exempt and suspended go to Suspended Exempt Entities for more information on how to revive.

 If you need revivor assistance, complete the Revivor Assistance Request Form.
 A specialist will review your account and call you back during our normal business hours (8 a.m. to 5 p.m. weekdays, except state holidays).
 Allow up to 48 hours to receive a call back.

-- File all tax returns from the incorporation year through current.
+- Completed missing tax returns from the business start date through current.

-- Pay all tax, penalties, fees, and interest due with certified funds.
+- Payment of all tax, penalties, fees, and interest due with certified funds.